eddy8700/spring-cloud-hash-broker/README.md

 cf marketplace

-.Next, create an instance of your service: cf create-service <service-name>(in this case it is HashBroker) basic custom-hash
+.Next, create an instance of your service:

+cf create-service <service-name> basic custom-hash